timbenniks/timbenniksdev-2024/content/4.writing/the-new-era-of-product-roles-why-design-and-frontend-are-converging.md

     - property: twitter:image
       content: https://res.cloudinary.com/dwfcofnrd/image/upload/f_auto,q_auto/v1765120184/website/vrjwh5fhq32av9ajgtvr.jpg
     - property: twitter:title
-      content: "The new era of product roles: why design and frontend are converging"
+      content: The new era of product roles: why design and frontend are converging
     - property: twitter:description
       content: AI driven workflows are collapsing the gap between design and frontend.
 Classic role splits are fading as teams shift toward flow shapers, design engineers, and end to end product builders.
 This prediction outlines why design and frontend roles are merging, how composable architecture accelerates the change, and why this opens new opportunities for people who can think in systems and ship real product with speed and confidence.
     - property: keywords